 I want a babysitter who is going to interact with my child.

 At Ella’s age, I can’t really tell how well they are interacting, but as she gets older, kids definitely show a marked preference for certain people.
 It will be very easy to start weeding out babysitters at that point.

 I also spent time going over my baby’s eating and sleeping schedule.
 I go over how to make a bottle just in case they aren’t familiar with the measuring requirement.
 I try and give very clear directions on when and what she should be feed.

 Her sleeping schedule is a bit more problematic.

-At this point, I do my best to arrange my babysitting around Ella’s sleeping schedule so that I’m around to put her in bed.
+At this point, I do my best to arrange my babysitting around Ella’s sleeping schedule so that I’m around to put her to bed.